ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 3️⃣ Requests to perform "ALTER REPLICATION *replication_name* STOP" on all Pods related to current Pod.

 4️⃣ Requests to perform "ALTER REPLICATION *replication_name* RESET" on all Pods related to current Pod.

+> ⚠️ `aku -p end` command should be performed before stopping the Altibase server.

 #### **aku -p clean**